fieldtrip/website/development/integration.md

 ### Google

-We use Google to complement the internal [Dokuwiki](#Dokuwiki) search engine.
-If you start searching on the wiki, you'll get an initial results page that provides a Google search box for the wiki and for the discussion list archives.
+We use Google to provide the search functionality on the website and discussion list archives.

 ### Dashboard